51st-Vfw/MissionEditing-Index/51stMapSOP/readme.md

 3. **(OPTIONAL)** By default, MapSOP will pause the server after 30 second of mission time if a client has not slotted into an aircraft (or after a period when no clients are connected), and unpause it when any client slots into an aircraft.

-    To change the mission time at which the mission pauses, create a Trigger Zone called `MapSOP Settings` with a property called `PauseAfter` with the number of mission seconds at which the mission should pause.
-A `PauseAfter` value of `0` disables the pause.
+    To change the mission time at which the mission pauses, create a Trigger Zone called `MapSOP Settings` with a property called `PauseTime` with the number of mission seconds at which the mission should pause.
+A `PauseTime` value of `0` disables the pause.

     The pause/unpause functionality is disabled when running locally in single-player mode.